Krowemoh/TCL-Utilities/README.md

 ## Normal Mode Keys
 `Escape` - Will put you in normal mode
 `i` - enter Insert mode, you can edit and insert characters
-`space` - Space will highlight a column of characters.
+`space` - Space will highlight a column of characters
 `:` - Command Mode
 `v` - Enter visual mode and copy part of a line
 `v -> $` - Inside Visual mode, you can use $ to go to the end of a line